zacanger/niddesa/text/generated-translations/cullaniddesa/22-sinhala-google.md

 He said.
 There too he came to omniscience.
 Dhamma sermons came to fruition in the fruits as well Kalaseka means.
 Dhamma is a consonant with good meaning in the beginning, good in the middle and good in the end Contains all pure celibacy i.e. Satara Satipatthනයන්nas (17-10) 7 (ii) Should be applied.)
-The Noble Eightfold Path, Nirvana Nirvana Gamini Pratipada He said.
+The Noble Eightfold Path, Nibbana Nibbana Gamini Pratipada He said.
 Preached.
 Imposed, laid down, opened, divided, proclaimed He said.